Browse by Medical Category

 Tips on training for the Boston Marathon

-Richard Ginsburg, PhD, is the co-director of the Massachusetts General Hospital Sport Psychology Program and the Performance and Character Excellence in Sports (PACES) Institute, and the director of Psychological Services at the MGH Youth Concussion Clinic.
+Meet Richard Ginsburg, PhD, the co-director of the Massachusetts General Hospital Sport Psychology Program and the Performance and Character Excellence in Sports (PACES) Institute, and the director of Psychological Services at the MGH Youth Concussion Clinic.
 A three time runner of the Boston Marathon, Ginsburg shares his training tips and race day strategies.

 Finding Motivation for Those Long Runs